Epic Trax / Patagonia Expedition

 Terrain

 Leave packs at Chileno.
-Climb through old lenga beech forest then a steep final boulder-field scramble to the Mirador — the one section on the whole circuit where you use your hands.
-Return, collect packs, descend all the way to Laguna Amarga or the Las Torres shuttle stop.
-No accommodation tonight.
-You are done.
+Climb light through old lenga beech forest then a steep final boulder-field scramble to the Mirador — the one section on the whole circuit where you use your hands.
+Return to Chileno, collect packs, descend to Torres Central camp for the final night.
+Bus out tomorrow morning.

 What you'll see